“Who is the best Licensed Insolvency Trustee in Toronto?”

-To answer this question, let us review some important factors you should take into consideration when choosing the best bankruptcy trustee for you:
+To answer this question, let us review some important factors you should take into consideration when choosing the best Trustee for you:

-Has the trustee been subject to any disciplinary action for professional misconduct?
+Has a Trustee been subject to any disciplinary action for professional misconduct?

-Bankruptcy trustees are licensed by the Office of the Superintendent of Bankruptcy and are also supervised by them.
-The OSB publishes the results of investigations into trustees’ professional conduct on their website.
+Trustees are licensed by the Office of the Superintendent of Bankruptcy and are subject to their supervision.
+The OSB publishes the results of investigations into Trustee professional conduct on their website.
 Professional Conduct Decisions of the OSB can be found here.

-Moreover, many Licensed Insolvency Trustees are also licensed accountants.
-Therefore, it best be prudent to also investigate whether the trustee in question has been subject to any disciplinary action by the accounting body in which he/she is a member.
+Moreover, many Trustees are also licensed accountants.
+Therefore, you should consider investigating whether a Trustee has been subject to any disciplinary action by the accounting body in which he or she is a member.
 For an example of disciplinary cases, here is a link to CPA Ontario Decisions, Orders, Settlement Agreements and Reasons in Cases Involving Disciplinary Proceedings.

-Is the trustee affiliated with a third party who receives compensation for client referrals?
+Is the Trustee you’re considering retaining affiliated with a third party who receives compensation for client referrals?

-- An individual who aspires to be a “debt consultant” or “credit counsellor” will approach a bankruptcy trustee about referring work to his practice in return for a percentage of the trustee’s fees.
+- An individual who aspires to be a “debt consultant” or “credit counsellor” will approach a Trustee about referring work to his practice in return for a percentage of the Trustee’s fees.

 - The individual in question usually has no financial training or background at all.
 He’ll be largely self-taught and in some cases, fell into his profession because he was bankrupt himself at one time and learned how the process works during the course of his bankruptcy.
-However, he is usually a prominent member within his/her community and knows a lot of people.
-He can therefore prove to be a valuable source of referrals for the trustee.
+Also, he is often a prominent member within his community.
+Therefore, he can be a valuable source of referrals for the Trustee.

-- Moreover, many individuals in financial difficulty can be understandably intimidated by the prospect of meeting with a trustee in bankruptcy.
-How the “credit counsellor” gets around this sentiment is to advertise himself as a credit counsellor, debt consultant, or some other euphemism, who can help people solve their debt issues “without going bankrupt”.
+- Moreover, many individuals in financial difficulty can be understandably intimidated by the prospect of meeting with a Trustee.
+The “credit counsellor” exploits this by advertising himself as a credit counsellor, debt consultant, or some other euphemism, who can help people solve their debt issues “without going bankrupt”.
 This is far less intimidating for the debtor.

-- In fact, the credit counsellor himself may not be able to do anything at all if the situation is dire (e.g., wage garnishment, collection calls, etc.).
+- In fact, the credit counsellor himself may not be able to do anything about the situation at all, especially if it’s dire (e.g., wage garnishment, collection calls, etc.).
 He has no legal authority to stop such proceedings and moreover, may lack the training and knowledge to provide sound financial advice.
-So he refers his client to a bankruptcy trustee and is paid a percentage of the estimated fees from the pending bankruptcy engagement.
+So he refers his client to a Trustee and is paid a percentage of the estimated fees from the pending bankruptcy engagement.

-The professional conduct of trustees in bankruptcy are governed by a Code of Ethics in the Bankruptcy and Insolvency Act.
+The professional conduct of Trustees are governed by a Code of Ethics in the Bankruptcy and Insolvency Act.
 Specifically, Rule 49 of the Act states that:

 Trustees shall not, directly or indirectly, pay to a third party a commission, compensation or other benefit in order to obtain a professional engagement, or accept, directly or indirectly from a third party, a commission, compensation or other benefit for referring work relating to a professional engagement.

-So you’re probably wondering: how can the trustee pay a commission if he’s prohibited from doing so under the law?
-Certain trustees have been very creative in getting around this.
+So you’re probably wondering: how can a Trustee pay a commission if he’s prohibited from doing so under the law?
+Certain Trustees have been very creative in getting around this.
 Here are some examples:

-- As previously indicated, some trustees are also accountants, and will have accounting practices which is legally separate from their respective bankruptcy practices.
-The commission will be paid by the accounting firm, not the trustee firm.
+- As previously indicated, some Trustees are also accountants, and will have accounting practices which are legally separate from their respective insolvency practices.
+The commission will be paid by the accounting firm, not the Trustee firm.

-- Some trustee’s will pay “rent” to the credit counsellor for meeting the debtor at the credit counsellor’s premises when signing the bankruptcy paperwork.
+- Some Trustee’s will pay “rent” to the credit counsellor for meeting the debtor at the credit counsellor’s premises when signing the legal paperwork.

 Although these tactics may not directly violate the law, they clearly contravene the spirit of the law.

-Generally speaking, there is nothing inherently unethical about paying someone for a referral – it is a normal business practice.
-However, because of the nature of bankruptcy proceedings, such arrangements have the potential to create major problems for the debtor, his creditors and the trustee.
+Generally speaking, there is nothing inherently unethical about paying someone for a referral – this is a normal business practice.
+However, because of the nature of insolvency proceedings, such arrangements have the potential to create major problems for the debtor, his creditors and the Trustee.
 Here is an example I have seen far too often: